How to track where your plane is before your flight

 You’ll land on another flight tracking page, but this time with the route your plane is flying before the one you’re scheduled to be on.

 Using airline apps to find your plane

 Like FlightAware, some airlines let travellers track inbound flights on their websites and apps, too.
-Usually, you’ll find a link that states “Incoming flight” or “Where is this aircraft coming from?”
-Some airlines require you to actually be booked on the flight to receive this information.
+Usually, you’ll find a link that states “incoming flight” or, “where is this aircraft coming from?”
+Some airlines require you to be booked on the flight to receive this information.

 Tracking where your plane is coming from has its perks — especially during a busy holiday season.
-FlightAware, although not 100% reliable, should provide a clear picture of where your plane is, especially when delays start rolling in.
-Hopefully, this will provide enough information to at least answer the “when should I actually go to the airport” question.
+Although not 100% reliable, FlightAware should provide a clear picture of where your plane is, especially when delays start rolling in.
+Hopefully, this will provide enough information to answer the “when should I go to the airport” question.

-Just remember, airlines can occasionally swap in a different plane, especially at a hub airport where they may have additional aircraft available.
+Just remember, airlines can occasionally swap in a different plane, especially at a hub airport with additional aircraft available.
 If my friends had been flying United instead of Alaska from Newark to San Francisco, for example, it’s possible a substitute plane would have replaced their late one.
 Sometimes, of course, it makes no difference at all.

-Tracking your inbound flight is most useful for gauging the status of your delay when that airline offers a limited number of flights from your departure airport.
+Tracking your inbound flight is most helpful in gauging the status of your delay when that airline offers a limited number of flights from your departure airport.
 Being armed with flight tracking tools can help you more successfully request flight changes at the gate, on the phone or on Twitter.